theodoremoreland/ProjectDashboard/README.md

 ## Context for design

-At my first tech job, I wanted to move laterally within the company from "Data Engineer" to "Software Engineer" (an internal position).
+At my first tech job, I wanted to move laterally within the company from "Data Engineer" to "Software Engineer".
 I had to convince upper management I was qualified for the change.
 Given I had related work on my GitHub, I saw an opportunity to strengthen my argument by summarizing my GitHub content.

+The main point I wanted to make was that my experience and skill-set aligned more with the role of Software Engineer than that of Data Engineer.
+To that end, this dashboard was originally designed to compare quantities of work related to each role.
+For example, the dashboard displays the number of projects based on dimensions such as competencies like web development or based on programming languages such as JavaScript, etc.

+Originally, the design featured a word cloud based filtering interface wherein the user could click on a keyword to filter projects while incidentally comparing my experience with said keyword.
+For example, a filter for programming languages might show the keywords "Python" and "JavaScript" as filtering options, but the word "Python" might be visibly larger than the word "JavaScript".
+Hovering over a keyword would then display the exact count of projects corresponding to the keyword.
+Said interface was eventually removed in place of a simple list (see [screenshots](#screenshots) below).

-Relaying a breadth of experience with various technologies was my goal.
-The result is similar to that of a portfolio in that it puts my project work on display, but there is a key distinction in that this application was designed to supplement a live conversation with management as opposed to being something that could effectively standalone.
-To that end, presenting projects in semi-random order with little effort to highlight select projects (the vast majority of which are enhanced homework assignments) was by design.
+The resulting dashboard is similar to that of a portfolio in that it puts my project work on display, but there is a key distinction in that this application was designed to supplement a live conversation with management as opposed to being something that could effectively standalone.
+The dashboard aims to make a point of comparing skill-sets and relaying a breadth of experience first and foremost, with the option to do a deep dive into whatever project(s) pique the interest of the parties involved.
+Antithetical to a portfolio, little effort was made to emphasize projects of particular quality.

-This application has undergone numerous design updates (see [screenshots](#screenshots) below).

 ### Technologies Used